ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 - Amplification of bias
 - Infringement of copyright

-There are many other downsides beyond those, such as increases in [social and economic inequality](https://pluralistic.net/2025/12/05/pop-that-bubble/#u-washington).
+Important downsides beyond those are increases in [social and economic inequality](https://pluralistic.net/2025/12/05/pop-that-bubble/#u-washington).
-We hope anybody using generative AI tools to prepare software for our peer-review program takes these kinds of downsides into consideration in deciding how, when, and where to use such tools.
+We hope anybody using generative AI tools to prepare software for our peer-review program will consider these kinds of downsides in deciding how, when, and where to use such tools.

-Generative AI tools can nevertheless contribute to producing and maintaining quality software.
-However, rOpenSci’s software peer review program is designed not only to evaluate software quality, but also to act as an engine of collaboration and community building through healthy interactions between authors, reviewers, and contributors.
+Regardless of the influences generative AI tools may have on the processes by which software is produced or evaluated, we hope that rOpenSci can continue to act as an engine of collaboration and community building through healthy interactions between authors, reviewers, and contributors.

 ## rOpenSci's new policies